Skip to content

 TIP

-The lazy import helpers can be used to manage more precisely the components' imports.
+The lazy import helpers can be used for more fine-grained imports.

 config.refs